 When you first connect, you must accept the fingerprint that will be saved onto your desktop by your SSH client.
 Now you are connected to your server via a secure connection through SSH.

 Connecting to your server via SSH is a painless, secure process.
-To learn how to make it even more secure, read our Managing Your SSH Keys guide.
+For more information on working with SSH keys, please check out our Managing Your SSH Keys article.